krzycho2/j-pet-roi-detector/README.md

   - wyświetlenie pojedynczego przekroju
   - zapis obrazu do pliku
 * W pliku lib.py znajdują się pozostałe użyteczne funkcje oraz zmienne typu string z tekstami wyświetlanymi użytkownikowi
+* Pakiety potrzebne do uruchomienia programu znajdują się w pliku requirements.txt

 Program uruchamia się wywołując skrypt SegmentujObrazyJPET.py - python SegmentujObrazyJPET.py.
 Spowoduje to wywołanie interaktywnej mini konsoli do komunikacji z użytkownikem.

+English

+The aim of the project is to find Regions Of Interest (ROI) on volumes created during reconstruction of PET Tomography imaging.

+Segmentation will be done by the following methods:
+- manual thresholding - the anlalyst finds thresholds with his knowledge and experience
+- iterative Otsu thresholding
+- multiple Otsu thresholdin
+- Yen thresholding
+- Yen thresholding + Region Growing

+Project files
+* Main program with console UI is located in SegmentujObrazyJPET.py file
+* In the file volumeData.py there is an implementation of VolumeData class, which contains methods such as:
+    - load volume from file (.txt or pickle) or array
+    - segment images
+    - plot volume or single slices
+    - save volume to a pickle file